 - 3 medium parsnips peeled and ends chopped off

-- 2 tbsp olive oil
+- 2 tablespoons olive oil

-- 1/2 tsp ground cumin
+- ½ teaspoon ground cumin

 - pinch sea salt optional

-Pre-heat the oven to 120°C fan/140°C/gas mark 1.
+- Pre-heat the oven to 120°C fan/140°C/275°F/gas mark 1.
 Lightly grease three baking trays.

-Using a peeler peel the parsnip into thin strips and place in a mixing bowl.
+- Using a peeler peel the parsnip into thin strips and place in a mixing bowl.
 You might need to discard the woody centre of the parsnip depending on how old your parsnip is.
 Pat dry with kitchen towel.

-Spread out thinly on the greased baking trays.
+- Spread out thinly on the greased baking trays.
 Bake for 15 minutes, turn over with a spatula, then return to the oven for a further 15 minutes.
 If they don't look crispy (remember ovens vary!) return them for a further 10 minutes.
 The edges should be turning golden brown.

-Remove from the oven and leave to cool completely on the tray.
+- Remove from the oven and leave to cool completely on the tray.

-You can store these for a few days in an airtight container but I have found that they lose their crispness so they're best eaten straight away.
+- You can store these for a few days in an airtight container but I have found that they lose their crispness so they're best eaten straight away.